AngleProtocol/merkl-docs/distribute/README.md

 DAOs or individuals looking to distribute incentives through Merkl need to create Merkl campaigns.
 There are three ways of creating a Merkl incentivization campaign:

-- Through the [deposit page](https://merkl.angle.money/deposit) of the Merkl App.
+- Through the [create page](https://merkl.angle.money/create) of the Merkl App.
 This approach is recommended for first campaign creation and incentivizors who want to create few campaigns
   - Anyone who wants to create campaigns should visit this page at least once, it will show you all the campaign types and all the custom rules you can create for your campaigns.
 - [From a Gnosis Safe multisig](#from-a-multisig-or-a-gnosis-safe), this is the approach we recommend.
 The whole setup is documented in the next section
 - Directly from the [`DistributionCreator` contract](./supported-chains-amms.md) on the chain of your choice